michal-h21/luavlna/README.md

 external commands (like `vlna`) or packages (`encxvlna` for encTeX, `xevlna` for XeTeX, `impnattypo` for luaLaTeX).

-Other feature of this package is including of non-breakable space after initials , like in personal names.
+Other feature of this package is including of non-breakable space after initials, like in personal names, after or before academic degrees and between numbers and units (SI and others).

 The code is modified version of Patrick Gundlach’s answer on TeX.sx[^1].
 The difference is that it is possible to specify which single letters should be taken into account for different languages.
+The support for degrees and units was added as well.

 # Usage